 - Settings (the environment, and what environments do)

-The screenwriters job is to take a combination of these four tools and stich them together in a seemless manner.
-Imbalance the stitching (e.g. have a character do or say something inappropriate to the setting) confuses the audience and reduces the effectivness of the screenplay.
+The screenwriters job is to take a combination of these four tools and stich them together in a seamless manner.
+Imbalance the stitching (e.g. have a character do or say something inappropriate to the setting) confuses the audience and reduces the effectiveness of the screenplay.

 The Four Social Stages